aacase/springBootWebpackStarter/README.md

 You'll see your modules compile and you'll be all set.

 To start our backend, you can use whichever IDE you prefer to write your JAVA.
-If you're like me and can't stand eclipse and won't be changing much on the backend, you can start the application via the terminal.
+If you're like me and can't stand eclipse and won't be changing much on the backend, you can start the application via the terminal after you've bundled.
 Navigate to the parent/bundle/target folder and run the following command

 ```
     sudo java -jar YOURBUNDLENAME-SNAPSHOT-repackaged.jar